 Chapter 1: To New Beginnings

-A shudder ran through me, hand gripping firmly round the pole on the tube.
+A shudder ran through me, my hand gripping the pole on the train.
 Biting into my lower lip, I fought back the urge to cry.
 What a sight that would have been for these poor strangers.
 A grown woman, noisy tears erupting from her as though someone close to her had just passed away into the unknown.

 Perhaps I was being dramatic, but I did draw a parallel to death when it came to my ruined friendship with Aaron.
 Who knew if he’d ever want to see me again?
 Then again, he hadn’t told me to stay away from him for ever.
 He had only said he would require time, so perhaps death was too final a concept to signify what I felt.
 Either way, I would respect his need for space.